virada-k/retail-sales-behavior-analysis-instacart/README.md

 <br>

-[00-er-diagram](00-er-diagram) - Simulating associations between folders to make it easy to see the overiew.
+[00-er-diagram](00-er-diagram) - Providing an organized project structure for easy navigation and a clear technical overview.

 [01-sql-database-simulation](01-sql-database-simulation) - Schema and data simulation.